-However, nearby Bordentown Township, which voted for legalization by 70 percent, and where the medical cannabis dispensary Curaleaf will have a satellite, will not allow adult-use sales.
+However, nearby Bordentown Township will not allow adult-use sales.
+They voted for legalization by 70 percent, and the medical cannabis dispensary Curaleaf will have a satellite there.
 Breakwater in Cranbury in Middlesex County and Harmony in Secaucus in Hudson County have the same problem.

-And while Union City in Hudson County and East Brunswick in Middlesex County have both said they will allow medical dispensaries but otherwise did not allow adult-use businesses.
+While Union City in Hudson County and East Brunswick in Middlesex County have both said they will allow medical dispensaries but not adult-use businesses.

 Temporary Bans for Now

-The City of Camden is among the towns that wanted more time to craft a cannabis ordinance and passed a temporary ban.
+The City of Camden is among the towns that wanted more time to craft a cannabis ordinance.
+They passed a temporary ban.

-Other towns were also in a “wait and see” mode waiting for the CRC’s adult-use regulations, which did not go into the great details some towns likely hoped for.
+Other towns were also in a “wait and see” mode waiting for the CRC’s adult-use regulations.
+It did not go into the great details some towns likely hoped for.